-[Stakeholder] "16+1" Cooperation injects new vigor into China-EU cooperation
+[Stakeholder] "16+1" cooperation injects new vigour into China-EU cooperation

 Stakeholder

-"16+1" Cooperation injects new vigor into China-EU cooperation
+"16+1" cooperation injects new vigour into China-EU cooperation

 By H.E.
 AMBASSADOR ZHANG MING, HEAD OF THE CHINESE MISSION TO THE EU